sapegin/washingcode-book/manuscript/Conclusion.md

 And remember: we write code for our colleagues and future us, so they can understand it.
 We should prioritize code readability and trust our gut feelings over whatever random people on the internet or linters tell us to do.

+Also remember this: _code is evil_.
+Our job isn’t writing code but solving our client’s problems, whether it’s our employer or ourselves.
+Code is a by-product, a necessary evil.
+Don’t be too attached to your code: one day it’ll be rewritten or deleted, that’s why we call it _software_.

 ## Please review the book

 If you liked the book, I’ll appreciate your review!
 I’ve spent many hours writing and editing it, and your review will help to make it more visible to other people and help me continue improving it.

-Until the book is final and available on Amazon, and so on, please send me your review at artem@sapegin.ru.
+Until the book is final and available on Amazon, and so on, please send me your review at [mailto:artem@sapegin.ru](artem@sapegin.ru).

 ## Got feedback?

 This book is full of opinions, and I don’t expect you’ll agree with all of them.
 That’s expected and it was never my goal to convince my readers that my opinions are the only right ones.
 I wanted to make my readers think of certain things and start a dialogue.

-Let me know what you think at artem@sapegin.ru.
+Let me know what you think at [mailto:artem@sapegin.ru](artem@sapegin.ru)u.

 ## Found an issue?